Khurshida-Meem/random-university/README.md

 # Random University

-This project is live on [Live Link](https://github.com/facebook/create-react-app).
+This project is live on [Live Link](https://random-university.netlify.app/).

 ## This is an educational Website

 ### Features:

-- feature 1
+- can Show Featured courses
+- can see upcoming events
+- Dynamic data load using API